 CE2-2.3 tests the following combination:

-For intra coded blocks in dual-tree, the chroma residual scaling factor is derived from the average of reconstructed luma samples neighboring the collocated luma block,
+For intra coded blocks in dual-tree, the chroma residual scaling factor is derived from the average of all available reconstructed luma samples neighboring the collocated luma block.
+When none is available, scaling factor is set to neutral value (equivalent to no chroma residual scaling).

 For intra coded blocks in single-tree, the chroma residual scaling factor is derived from the average of reference luma samples neighboring the collocated luma block.